 As some kids head back to school, there's the increasing possibility that we may get sick.
 So, why not do everything that we can to prepare our bodies in the best way possible?
 I did an IGTV series on this last month, called ✨Tune In and Tune Up ✨ on this very idea - if you haven't watched those videos, here's the link to my Instagram so that you can!

 I'm all about preparation.
 And, I wanted to share with you what I've been coming back to to not only prepare, but also to feel grounded and in some sort of rhythm while we all experience varying degrees of disorientation from our lives so drastically changing.
 If you've read any of my previous blogs (if not, you totally should), you know that I use the Five Elements as a way of categorizing, understanding, and approaching everything from personality to health challenges.
-I've used the Five Elements during the COVID-19 crisis to do my best to orient my body towards health and to feel good overall.
+I've used the Five Elements during the global health crisis to do my best to orient my body towards health and to feel good overall.

 The Five Elements (Wood, Fire, Earth, Metal, Water) are a part of Chinese medicine diagnosis and treatment.
 Each of these elements in Chinese medicine has correspondences to certain organ systems, flavors of food, emotional characteristics, and so much more.
 Stay with me!
 As an example, the Fire element corresponds to the heart organ, is related to bitter flavor, and relates to the emotion of joy.
 I wanted to break down each element to show how beautifully this system helps us prepare our bodies, and shows us how to be resilient.